ankeesler/anwork/doc/CLI-OVERVIEW.md

 ## Using task specifiers

-A task specifier starts with an '@' symbol and can refer to one or more tasks.
+A task specifier starts with the '@' symbol and can refer to one or more tasks.
 It can be passed to the CLI commands that take an argument named _task-specifier_.
 Here are some examples.
 ```
 $ anwork task set-waiting @1 # set the task with ID 1 to the waiting state
+$ anwork task note @42 'Here is a note' # add a note to the task with ID 42
 ```

 ## Setting a persistence context